reysmerwvr/laravel-spanish-docs/eloquent-relationships.md

     // Detach all roles from the user...
     $user->roles()->detach();

-Por conveniencia, `attach` y `detach` también aceptan arreglos de IDs como entrada:
+For convenience, `attach` and `detach` also accept arrays of IDs as input:

     $user = App\User::find(1);